ZhangXuan0429/Lexical-semantic-change/README.md

 # ℹ 160 more rows
 # ℹ Use `print(n = ...)` to see more rows
 ```

-- **`diachronic_meaning_change.xlsx`**:
-  A diachronic semantic dataset constructed in this study, containing proportion trajectories for 14,347 senses across 3,168 polysemous words from 1810 to 2009.

 - **`diachronic_change_statistics.xlsx`**:
   Provides frequency/semantic change degrees and key parameters from the semantic competition model for the 3168 polysemous words:
   - `freq_change`: frequency change